dfm-io/dfm.io/content/2014-07-22-the-histogram.md

 > This post was generated from an IPython notebook that can be downloaded
 > [here](/downloads/notebooks/histogram2.ipynb).
+> It is the first in a series about hierarchical inference in astronomy.

 {% notebook histogram1.ipynb cells[1:] %}